 - The width of the body fabric needs to be at least 2x your child’s chest measurement.
 Una wanted a very long dress, so the length is from her armpit to just below her knee.

 - Cut out two long rectangles for the straps.
 I made mine pretty wide (4.5″ wide) but you could make thin straps if you want.

 - The top band needs to be 2″ longer than your child’s chest measurement and about 4.5″ wide.

-- If you want to make a contrasting hem, then cut out a strip that is the same length as the width of the main body fabric.
+- If you want to make a contrasting hem, then cut out a strip that is as long as the width of the main body fabric.

 - Straps: Fold the straps with the right sides together and sew down the length.
 Turn right-side out and press flat.
 Tuck in one end for a nice edge.
 Sew across the top.
 Make a buttonhole in each of the finished ends.

 - Body: With the right sides together, sew the body fabric into a large tube.
 The seam will be the centre of the back of the dress.
 Hem the bottom either with a simple hem or a contrasting fabric hem.
 I’m not giving instructions for the contrasting fabric hem because I absolutely didn’t know what I was doing, and you’re better off following these instructions.

 - Top band: Sew the short sides of the top band together (to make a large tube) and iron flat.
 Turn down the top and bottom edges of the long sides and iron flat.
-Fold the top band in half so the top and bottom edges meet and iron flat.
+Then fold the top band in half so the top and bottom edges meet and iron flat.
 It’s a good idea to check that the top band can easily be pulled over your child’s arms and head.
 If it’s too tight, rip and resew.